nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/scene_srv.rst

 Scene registry: ``uint16_t[]``
    The full list of scenes stored by the Scene Server.
-   The scene registry has a limited number of slots, controlled by :option:`CONFIG_BT_MESH_SCENES_MAX`.
+   The scene registry has a limited number of slots, controlled by :kconfig:`CONFIG_BT_MESH_SCENES_MAX`.

 Extended models
 ================